nuuuwan/elections_lk/examples/rejected_votes/README.md

 And so, we can conclude that there is evidence (95% condifience), that  Nuwara Eliya , Jaffna  and Vanni have % rejected cotes significantly higher than the limit.

-We will not speculate on the reasons for this, but instead we will look at more granular data at the polling division and postal vote result level.

 ## Q3.
 Were rejected votes significantly higher in particular polling divisions or postal vote results?